lunacatalan/Houston-Blackouts/README.md

 # Analysis of blackouts in the Houston, Texas metropolitan area in February 2021
 This project looked at the impact of winter storms in Houston, Texas in Febuary, 2021.
+For more background information check out my [blog post!](https://lunacatalan.github.io/blog/2023-12-5-houston-blackouts/)

 ## Goals
 - Explore the socioeconomic factors that influenced recovery post blackouts in the Houston, Texas metropolitan area.